MagnusOpera/Terrabuild/README.md

 - no lock-in: Terrabuild is not intrusive and can be used without modifying your projects

 # Learn more
 - [Documentation](https://terrabuild.io/docs/?utm_campaign=magnusopera-terrabuild-github-repo&utm_source=github.com&utm_medium=docs)
 - [Quickstart](https://terrabuild.io/docs/quick-start/?utm_campaign=magnusopera-terrabuild-github-repo&utm_source=github.com&utm_medium=quickstart)
 - [Playground](https://github.com/magnusopera/terrabuild-playground)

+# Open source
+This repository contains the Terrabuild software, covered under the [Functional Source License, Version 1.1, Apache 2.0 Future License](LICENSE), except where noted.

+Terrabuild is a product produced from this open source software, exclusively by [Magnus Opera SAS](https://magnusopera.io).
+It is distributed under our commercial terms.

+Others are allowed to make their own distribution of the software, but they cannot use any of the Terrabuild trademarks, cloud services, etc.

+We explicitly grant permission for you to make a build that includes our trademarks while developing the Terrabuild software itself.
+You may not publish or share the build, and you may not use that build to run Terrabuild software for any other purpose.

 # Contributing
 Visit [Contributing](CONTRIBUTING.md) for information on building Terrabuild from source or contributing improvements.